First Measurement of the $\nu_e$ and $\nu_\mu$ Interaction Cross Sections at the LHC with FASER's Emulsion Detector: Simulation samples

 \section{Simulation samples}

 Monte Carlo (MC) samples for neutrino and background processes are used to define the event selection criteria, to estimate the backgrounds, and to assess systematic uncertainties.

 The neutrino energy spectra, relative flavour composition, and transverse spatial distribution are simulated as follows.
 The neutrino fluxes are obtained using the fast neutrino flux simulation introduced in Ref.~\cite{Kling:2021gos}.
-As described in Ref.~\cite{Faser2024neutrino}, light hadrons (pions, kaons, and hyperons) are simulated using \texttt{EPOS-LHC}~\cite{PhysRevC.92.034906}, \texttt{QGSJET~II-04}~\cite{PhysRevD.83.014018}, \texttt{SIBYLL2.3d}, and \texttt{PYTHIA8}~\cite{p83manual} with a forward physics tune~\cite{Fieg:2023kld}. \texttt{EPOS-LHC} is used as the baseline flux model, with the envelope of the considered models used to determine the systematic uncertainty.
-Charm hadrons are simulated using \texttt{POWHEG+PYTHIA8}~\cite{PowhegAndP8}.
-In Ref.~\cite{PowhegAndP8}, the uncertainty is considered by varying the renormalization and factorization scale by a factor of two.
-The interaction of neutrinos with the tungsten/emulsion detector is simulated using the \texttt{GENIE} event generator~\cite{Genie2010,Genie2015}.
-The interactions of all other particles traversing the tungsten/emulsion detector are simulated using \texttt{GEANT4}~\cite{Agostinelli:2002hh}.
-The expected energy spectrum of interacting neutrinos as well as from neutral-hadron backgrounds are shown in Figure~\ref{fig:E_hadron_and_nu}.
-The expected numbers of neutrino interaction events before selection cuts are listed in Table~\ref{tab:eventrate}.
+As described in Ref.~\cite{FASER:2024ykc}, light hadrons (pions, kaons, and hyperons) are simulated using \texttt{EPOS-LHC}~\cite{Pierog:2013ria}, \texttt{QGSJET~II-04}~\cite{Ostapchenko:2010vb}, \texttt{SIBYLL2.3d}, and \texttt{PYTHIA8}~\cite{Bierlich:2022pfr} with a forward physics tune~\cite{Fieg:2023kld}. \texttt{EPOS-LHC} is used as the baseline flux model, with the envelope of the considered models used to determine the systematic uncertainty.
+Charm hadrons are simulated using \texttt{POWHEG+PYTHIA8}~\cite{Buonocore:2023kna}.
+In Ref.~\cite{Buonocore:2023kna}, the uncertainty is considered by varying the renormalization and factorization scale by a factor of two.
+The interaction of neutrinos with the tungsten/emulsion detector is simulated using the \texttt{GENIE} event generator~\cite{Andreopoulos:2009rq,Andreopoulos:2015wxa}.
+The interactions of all other particles traversing the tungsten/emulsion detector are simulated using \texttt{GEANT4}~\cite{GEANT4:2002zbu}.
+In the default setup, the \texttt{FTFP\_BERT} physics list is used to model hadron interactions.